 Drawing on his work and collaborations across disciplines – from theatre, performance and dance, to visual art and literature – Etchells’s keynote explores the different frameworks and economies by which live works persist and circulate after initial presentations.
 Touching upon topics such as score, documentation and archive, repetition and transformation, liveness and presence, Etchells addresses some of the key issues relating to performance, its place in culture and its much vaunted (though sometimes mourned) transience.

-The third network meeting was be held on 26 November 2013 at Tate Modern and reflected on performance and theatre.
+The third network meeting was held on 26 November 2013 at Tate Modern and reflected on performance and theatre.

 Supported by the Arts and Humanities Research Council and the Netherlands Organisation for Scientific Research 2012–2013.